On The Unreasonably Broad Uses of Diagonalization

 // eval(input) === eval(hash(input))

-But we'll prove that in general, any transformation, no matter how crazy, must have a fixed point.
+Nevertheless, as promised, we will prove that in general, any transformation, no matter how crazy, must have a fixed point.

 // for any transformation